 - Poron antimicrobial shock absorbing insole

-The sole on Logger boot is perhaps one of the most distinguishing features about the boot; it is the only model in Thursday lineup that offers Vibram Fighter mini-lug outsoles; majority of other models, with the exception of Diplomat Moc toe, come with Thursday’s proprietary studded rubber outsoles.
+The sole on the Logger boot is perhaps one of the most distinguishing features about the boot; it is the only model in Thursday’s lineup that offers Vibram Fighter mini-lug outsoles; the majority of other models, with the exception of Diplomat Moc toe, come with Thursday’s proprietary studded rubber outsoles.

 Vibram Fighter outsoles are known to be featured on a number of outdoor/ hiking footwear options with other brands, as they provide very good traction.
 I can personally attest to it being true, after taking these boots on a few low-to-moderate intensity hikes, ranging from 0.5 to 5 miles.
-I trekked through gravel, mud, wet rock, and shallow water; not once did I lose footing.
+I trekked through gravel, mud, wet rock, and shallow water; I never lost footing.

-I had a lot of fun taking these on trails as mentioned above; the poron insoles make these boots extremely comfortable right out of the box, and combined with Vibram outsoles can very well combat my actual hiking shoes.
+As mentioned above, I had a lot of fun taking these on trails; the poron insoles combined with Vibram outsoles make these boots extremely comfortable right out of the box.
 The break-in period in these is virtually non-existent.
-One other thing that is worth adding here, is that these boots give their wearer a noticable boost in height (at least 1-1.5”).
+Another thing worth adding here is that these boots give their wearer a noticeable boost in height (at least 1-1.5”).

-Perhaps the most noticeable/ distinguishing feature of this boot is the tall, stacked Cuban heel, which is often seen on typical logging boots, thus granting the boot its name.
-With it, however, one thing that is worth mentioning that leaves more to be desired, is the heel pad.
-It is very slim, and I can see it needing rather frequent replacement with continued wear, in order to not wear into the stacked leather portion of the heel.
+Perhaps this boot’s most noticeable/ distinguishing feature is the tall, stacked Cuban heel, often seen on typical logging boots, thus granting the boot its name.
+However, one thing worth mentioning that leaves more to be desired is the heel pad.
+It is very slim, and I can see it needing rather frequent replacement with continued wear to not wear into the stacked leather portion of the heel.

 Thursday Boots Fit & Sizing